jianyuan/terraform-provider-sentry/docs/index.md

 provider "sentry" {}
 ```

+~> **NOTE:** Integration tokens are tied to the organization, not a specific user.
+Meaning, they cannot be used to invite/delete users, because the scopes do not include permissions at this high of a level.
+A personal auth token tied to your user role will be able to perform these specific actions if your user is a Manager or Owner is needed for Organization members.

 ### Self-hosted Sentry

 If you are self-hosting Sentry, you can set the base URL here.
 The URL format must be in the format `https://[hostname]/api/`.